Rohithsekar/automate_build/README.md

 During every invocation of the make command( or mingw32-make command, if you use windows GNU gcc compiler) it recompiles only the changed files between successive invocation and saves huge amounts of compilation time.
-It walks down the particular branch of the dependency tree and build the required dependencies from there.
+It walks down the particular branch of the dependency tree and re-build the required dependencies from there.

 I thank Barry Brown youtube channel for explaining what Makefiles are, in a very simple manner .
 This code uses the MakeFile the same one as his.